How to write a tender proposal

 Understand the mandatory and desired selection criteria in the tender request.
 Make sure your offer very precisely answers the buyer’s specifications.
 It is important to provide strong evidence that you meet the selection criteria rather than simply asserting that you do.

 It is necessary to provide verifiable evidence that you have delivered comparable goods or services.
+Case studies are useful in demonstrating previous experience.

 9. Choose the right referees

 Most RFTs ask for referees either for the delivery of the work or for the personnel put forward.
 Use referees that you know will give the most complimentary recommendations.
 Don’t take a risk on clients who have gripes.
 Get permission from your referees before including them in your response.
-Brief them on the details of RDF so they can tailor their comments to the particular request.
+Brief them on the details of the RFT so they can tailor their comments to the particular request.

 10. Submit your tender on time